-Another resource in Dune II is power, power is produced by buildings called wind farms.
+Another resource in Dune II is power.
+Power is produced by buildings called wind farms.
 Most buildings need a set amount of power to operate.
 So it’s important to balance the production of new buildings with the power generators.

 The most important building the player has is the construction yard.
 This building is responsible for the building of all structures, except the construction yard itself.
 You always start the game with one.
 Buildings can only be built on rocky surfaces and have to be next to another one of your structures.
-Also, you can place concrete foundations of the surface of the rocks, to help cover more space for placing buildings and making sure they don’t require repairs the moment you build them.
+Also, you can place concrete foundations on the surface of the rocks to help cover more space for placing buildings and making sure they don’t require repairs the moment you build them.
 That’s because without a foundation, they start half-damaged.
 Some buildings can also be upgraded, giving you access to more units.

 Units can be built from certain buildings such as the Barracks, Light and Heavy Vehicle Factory, Starport, or Palace.
 There are over 15 unit types, from infantry, troopers, quad bikes, tanks, air transport and attack vehicles, and house specific units like the Death’s Hand missile strike, and the Sonic Tank.
 There is a small limit to how many units one can have in the battlefield, however it can be circumvented by purchasing units directly from the Starport, which sells them at a higher price.

-There is a special unit called the MCV, which sole purpose for building more construction yards, and expanding your base beyond the initial rocky patch one starts in.
+There is a special unit called the MCV, which sole purpose is building more construction yards, and expanding your base beyond the initial rocky patch one starts in.
 You simply move it to a valid spot covered by rocky terrain, and deploy to build your new construction yard.

 The terrain plays a vital role in this game.
 There are 5 different types of it.
 Rocky terrain allow for the construction of buildings.
 Sand covers most of everything else.
 Essential spice fields will be scattered about.
 Sand dunes slows down the movement of ground units.
 Finally, mountains will serve as impassable barriers to all but infantry.
 There are also hidden dangers in the sand.
 Sand worms can attack any units wandering about in the sand.
 They can swallow them whole and retreat.
 There are also the spice blooms which resemble mounds that when damaged, explode and release spice in the surrounding area.
 This mechanic alone helps give players motivation to explore the map thoroughly, as they are easily missed.